ResetXPDR/MSFS_AutoFPS/README.md

         - TLOD Base + seek process will automatically start:
           - When commencing a flight, irrespective of aircraft position, and at the end when on the ground and stopped.
           - When Climbing through Alt TLOD Top.
-          - Periodically, every 5 minutes above Alt TLOD Top, if not already at 2 times TLOD Top.
+          - Periodically, every 5 minutes nominally above Alt TLOD Top, if not already at 2 times TLOD Top.
         - The seek process can be restarted manually via the Reset button if flight conditions render the original TLOD Base invalid.
         - When seeking there will be:
           - Large steps of the lesser of TLOD Base and 50 on the ground, prioritising timeliness of completion.
           - Small steps of the TLOD Step Size in the air, prioritising stutter minimisation.
           - Intentional overshoot then reduction by a headroom amount to create headroom.
-        - FPS cap breaches trigger an immediate reduction of the headroom amount.
+        - FPS cap breaches trigger an immediate reduction of the headroom amount, proportional to the magnitude of the FPS breach in non-seek occurrences.
         - Avoid quickly panning external views, especially during initial scenery loading, to prevent temporary FPS drops and unnecessary TLOD reductions.
         - If FPS temporarily drops below the target during takeoff and TLOD decreases, it will progressively restore once conditions improve after passing Alt TLOD Top.
         - The calculated TLOD Base + will be applied as an offset that increases the entire TLOD altitude schedule by that amount.
         - TLOD Top + cannot be enabled simultaneously due to conflicting controls.
 The most recent selection will activate, disabling the other, with a dialog box notification.
-        - If VRAM+ is active and VRAM limiting applies, TLOD Base + will be frozen or fully reset if the limitation is severe.
+        - If VRAM+ is active and VRAM limiting applies, TLOD Base + will be frozen or fully reset if the limitation is severe enough.
         - Config file settings can be changed for headroom amount, re-seek enabled, re-seek interval (seconds), and TLOD Base multiplier limits for IFR and VFR.
       - TLOD Top + - additional TLOD Top in high elevation areas.
         - Operates the same as TLOD Max + except that it cannot be enabled with TLOD Base + due to conflicting control over TLOD Top.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.